Did you know that cities are responsible for over 2 billion tons¹ of waste annually, much of which could be turned into valuable resources?

 In response to this challenge, United Circles is leading the change by showing how cities and industries can work together to upcycle waste into value-added products.
 By connecting urban and industrial systems with a set of new technologies and collaborative models (Hubs4Circularity), the project will accelerate our progress to a fully decarbonised future without waste and with closed resource and energy loops.

-Our goal?
 Zero-waste cities and decarbonised industries that support sustainable growth and resilient communities.

-The plan?
 To promote a circularity culture to tackle all generated waste across regions and industrial sectors through collaboration and innovation.

 Partners